Why Choose Cedars-Sinai Marina del Rey Hospital for Sinus Surgery?

-Our professionally trained otolaryngologists at Marina Del Rey Hospital are ready to work with you in order to solve any kind of health issues you may have.
+Our professionally trained otolaryngologists at Cedars-Sinai Marina del Rey Hospital are ready to work with you in order to solve any kind of health issues you may have.

 Sinus infections can negatively impact a patient’s life with symptoms such as nose clogging, headaches, frequent nosebleeds, snoring and sleep apnea.
 If proper medication does not alleviate these symptoms, doctors may recommend sinus surgery.

 The sinuses are pairs of cavities in the skull.
 The walls of the sinuses are coated with a tissue called mucosa.
 Because of allergies or infections, inflammation of the mucosa might occur which will lead to mucus build-up.
 This, in turn, will cause a vast array of symptoms which can hinder the patient’s day-to-day life.
 If he notices that medication is not helping him, surgery becomes a viable option.